 - shortness of breath

-Anxiety can affect a person’s ability to fall asleep at night.
+Anxiety can affect a person’s ability to fall asleep.
 Feeling anxious throughout the day can also cause daytime fatigue.

 Other symptoms of anxiety include: